MartinJindra/mjindra.eu/README.md

 make build
 ```

-In the newly created directory [public](public) you can see the html and js files.
+In the newly created directory [public](public) you can see the HTML and JavaScript files.

 If you only want to preview the website.